Nathan Raw: Focus of research

-Raw was most famous for his study on tuberculosis (TB) and the tuberculin ‘R’ and a great deal of that expertise came due his position at Mill Road Infirmary.
+Raw was most famous for his study on tuberculosis and the tuberculin ‘R’ and a great deal of that expertise came due his position at Mill Road Infirmary.
 During his Mill Road years he continued to publish on epilepsy, infections and their treatment, gynaecology, aneurisms, arsenic poisonings and the epidemic that was going on in Liverpool and Manchester at the beginning of the 20th century, as well as one paper on mental disease.

 Military service

 During the First World War Raw served as lieutenant-colonel and commanding officer of the last 1st Western General Hospital, Lancashire, and also as commanding officer and senior physician of the Liverpool Hospital of the B.E.F. in France.
 Raw served with the Royal Army Medical Corps He was appointed a Companion of the Order of St Michael and St George in the 1918 New Year Honours.

 Member of Parliament

 At the general election in December 1918, Raw was elected as the Member of Parliament (MP) for Liverpool Wavertree.
 He did not stand again at the 1922 general election.